Sarah Jones (politician): Parliamentary career

 As Labour's Shadow Minister of State for Policing and the Fire Service, Jones led Labour's response to the Police, Crime, Sentencing and Courts Bill in Parliament.
 Jones tabled various measures to improve the Bill, including amendments to better protect the rights of victims, prevent violence against women and girls and tackle child criminal exploitation across the county.

 She led a campaign in Parliament to protect retail workers through a change in the law that would create a standalone offence and a 12-month prison sentence for abuse, threats, and violence against retail workers.

 In the 2023 British shadow cabinet reshuffle, she was given the new role of Shadow Minister for Industry and Decarbonisation.

 Appointed as Minister of State for Industry in July 2024, Jones worked on a deal reached by the Government to secure the future of the workforce at all four of Harland and Wolff's UK shipyards.

 Jones worked on the Government's decision to end the mineworkers pension injustice.
 Speaking after the announcement, Jones said: ‘Miners powered our industries and our homes for decades.
 That's why we have to right the wrong that has denied them the decent pension they deserved.
 We are handing over the £1.5 billion that for years has sat in the reserve fund unused at times when people needed it most.
 This will end an historic injustice and will ensure members of the scheme see an average increase of £29 per week added to their pay – an increase of 32%."

 Jones played a key role in the Government’s work to secure the future of British Steel, which included taking the unprecedented step to recall Parliament.Speaking in the Chamber during the debate on the Steel Industry (Special Measures) Bill, Jones said: "In the first 10 weeks after coming to power, this Government negotiated a better deal on Port Talbot and delivered a £200 million commitment to secure the future of Grangemouth.
 We acted last week on the zero emission vehicle mandate to secure our automotive industry.
 We are acting today to save the workers of Scunthorpe.
 The Government believe in direct action—in an active state securing the future of our industry across the UK."
 The Act passed by Parliament provided the Government with the power to direct British Steel to ensure continued operation of the blast furnaces in Scunthorpe and secure raw materials supply.
 As a result, British Steel cancelled the redundancy consultations, protecting 2,700 jobs in Scunthorpe and 37,000 jobs in the supply chain.

 As Minister of State for Industry, Jones was also construction minister.
 She was criticised for only attending three Construction Leadership Council board meetings in almost a year despite being a co-chair of the body.

 Jones was appointed Minister of State for Policing and Crime in a reshuffle on 6 September 2025.

+In July 2026, she was reappointed to the new government as Minister of State at the Home Office by Andy Burnham.